 Another thing that should go without saying is that you’ll definitely need CO2 injections to keep algae at bay when running this LED.

-I would buy the Finnex Ray2 if I want to cover the bottom of a deep tank with a beautiful yet difficult carpeting aquarium plant such as baby tears.
+I would buy the Finnex Ray2 if I wanted to cover the bottom of a deep tank with a beautiful yet difficult carpeting aquarium plant such as Baby Tears.